CS-IT-4830-F21/challenge-4-mvc-paulhemingway/journal.md

 ### MVC vs. Angular's MVC

+MVC is a design pattern made up of 3 independent components: model (defines data structure), view (defines what the user sees), and controller (defines control logic).
+This design pattern determines the way these 3 components communicate with each other.
+The controller is the "middle man" as it communicates to both the view and the model.
+However, the view and model do not directly communicate.
+As for MVC in Angular, the framework consists of components to be generated that support the MVC design pattern.
+The idea of Angular is to not give components too many functions.
+This allows easy development, maintaining, and interpretation.
+Services in angular represent the model.
+The HTML and CSS in Angular represent the view.
+Lastly, the TypeScript file in the component represent the controller.

 ### Angular Reactive Forms vs. Template Driven Forms

+The main difference between Reactive Forms and Template Driven forms is where the logic takes place.
+With the template driven form, the logic takes place in the template itself.
+In the Reactive form, the logic takes place in the component TypeScript file instead.
+In order to respect the MVC design pattern, reactive forms must be used, because this conserves the logic to be used in the controller rather than the view.
+Template driven forms are asynchronous, while reactive forms are mostly synchronous.

 ### Resources:
 1. Trey Shaw and FengXiang Zhao's lectures on Firebase and Angular